 In the meantime, our consumption of crude oil and other fossil fuels is climbing quickly.
 In the recent article Fossil fuel burning leaps to a new record, crushing clean energy and climate efforts published in July in Canada’s National Observer, the author, Barry Saxifrage, cuts through much of the supposed good news to do with fossil fuel usage.
 He shows that since the year 1990 the rate at which fossil fuels are burned world wide has gone from 7.1 to 11.7 billion tons of oil equivalent (BTOE).
 That’s a steady increase of 2.2% per year.
 Here is the chart.

 And here is another chart from the same article showing just how much oil we have used in recent years.
 Roughly half of the oil ever used by humanity has been used since the year 1980.

-Global warming is not something we can blame on generations past — we are doing it to ourselves in the here and now.
-In fact, we have made the situation worse.
+Climate change and over-consumption are not problems that we can blame on generations past — we are doing it to ourselves in the here and now.
+We are making the situation worse.
 We are not slowing down.

 Shale Oil Realities

 Going back to the early work of M. King Hubbert, he made it clear that we need to focus on the exploration side of the oil business.
 It is essential that new reserves be found at a sufficient rate to replace what is being used.
 He himself did not use the term ‘Peak Oil’, but he developed the concept.
 Peak Oil does not mean that we run out of oil — it means that we run out of affordable oil.
 In other words, there comes a point at which it does not make economic sense for companies to continue exploration because the new discoveries cannot be extracted profitably.